 When thinking of some of the most common and dangerous driver distractions, things like texting, grooming, and drowsy driving are often at the top of the list.
-One aspect that may not immediately come to mind: passengers.
+One distraction that may not immediately come to mind is passengers.
 Yet, according to the National Highway Traffic Safety Administration (NHTSA), they're a contributing factor in more than half of all reported distracted driving accidents.
 With over 481,000 drivers using their cell phones every day while driving, adding a distracting passenger to the mix is a recipe for disaster.

 But what's the driving demographic most likely to be distracted by their passengers?
 Teenagers.

+Statistics found that 60% of teen crashes involve driver distraction, many due to the passengers that are along for the ride.
 In fact, according to statistics cited by the Children's Hospital of Philadelphia Research Institute, a teen driver's crash risk doubles when they have one teen passenger, and triples with two or more of their peers.

 How can you prevent passenger distractions?
 No longer carrying passengers isn't a very realistic option but, fortunately, it isn't necessary.

 While unruly passengers can be distracting, in many circumstances, the people in your car can also be an asset.
 A University of Utah study found that conscientious passengers can help keep drivers alert and, unlike people on the other end of a cell phone conversation who can't see the road, passengers know to pause the conversation when the situation demands.
 They can also help you avoid accidents by pointing out hazards you might have missed.

 Also, if you're traveling with kids, having an extra adult or teen in the car who can attend to the little ones' needs can be a true lifesaver.